persuaded9041/poke-solus-rgb/README.md

 1. All 151 Pokémon are obtainable through normal means
 2. Some new gameplay features have been added
     - HMs can be taught to party Pokémon without using up one of their move slots
+    - Four new TMs have been added to support forward-patched learnsets
     - Trades can be performed in-game via the Trader NPC
-    - Battle HUD additions: EXP bar and "already caught" indicator
+    - Battle HUD additions: EXP bar and 'already caught' indicator
-3. Pokémon learnsets have been partially forward-patched via Yellow Version and Gen 2 tradeback movesets
+3. Pokémon learnsets have been partially forward-patched via Yellow Version and Gen 2 tradeback learnsets
 4. Some visual content is changed (sprites)
 5. Some bugs/oversights from vanilla are fixed